ashdederich/Symbiont_genomeAssembly/README.md

             * Your bin folder with all extra scripts that you may use.
         - Your reference genome folder.
 This should have separate folders for each reference genome.
 Each reference genome directory contained in this directory will have:
             * Your .fasta file for the reference genome.
             * Your indexed files of this reference genome.
 This is to save time and memory during the assembly proceess.
-To index your reference genome, go to the correct reference genome directory and type: '''bwa index <reference_genome.fasta>'''
+To index your reference genome, go to the correct reference genome directory and type: ```bwa index <reference_genome.fasta>```
-- Once your directories are created, go to your nextflow documents directory and run: '''nextflow run SymbiontGenomeAssembly.nf'''
+- Once your directories are created, go to your nextflow documents directory and run: ```nextflow run SymbiontGenomeAssembly.nf```
-    * If your nextflow job is ever interrupted, and you would like to pick up from where you left off, you can add the resume tag: '''nextflow run SymbiontGenomeAssembly.nf -resume'''
+    * If your nextflow job is ever interrupted, and you would like to pick up from where you left off, you can add the resume tag: ```nextflow run SymbiontGenomeAssembly.nf -resume```